 A set of Finnish and Japanese crew worked together in my section.
 The Japanese crew did the serving while the Finnish crew helped out the other areas.
-I was told that the Japanese passengers prefer to be served by local crew and therefore the Japanese crew does the serving on this flight, I guess the Finnish crew will do the serving on the HEL-NRT sector.
+I was told that the Japanese passengers prefer to be served by the local crew and therefore the Japanese crew does the serving on this flight, I guess the Finnish crew will do the serving on the HEL-NRT sector.
 My crew on this flight were professional and helpful.
 No complaints about any of them.
 They were helpful and did their jobs well.
-Through out the flight, the crew walked around from time to time to check whether we needed assistant and that was great.
+Throughout the flight, the crew walked around from time to time to check whether we needed an assistant and that was great.
 I told a few of my friends working for certain airlines that if your airline loses out to others in term of hardware, make it up by having better in-flight service.
 For me, that comes first before IFE.
 I want to be treated well and with respect.
-Equality is the word - All passengers to be treated fairly regardless of skin colors and I judge the crew heavily on this area.
-This set of crew passed the test with flying colors.
+Equality is the word - All passengers to be treated fairly regardless of skin colours and I judge the crew heavily on this area.
+This set of crew passed the test with flying colours.

-After the short nap, I watched another movie and after that it was time for the 2nd meal of the flight.
+After the short nap, I watched another movie and after that, it was time for the 2nd meal of the flight.

 I had a choice of Penne Bolognese, bell pepper and parmesan cheese, panna cotta with fresh fruits and mango sauce or Bento Box containing assorted sushi, green tea soba, grilled horse mackerel and grapefruit jelly served with fresh fruits and coffee or tea.